Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in the half-plane with ripped density and large initial data: Introduction

+Thus, the incompressibility can be recovered formally from the global energy law as $\lambda$ tends to infinity.

 The Navier-slip boundary condition is defined pointwise as the flow velocity being parallel to the tangential component of the stress on the boundary.
-For the flat boundary, a more explicit expression in \cite{Hoff05} for the half space $\mathbb{R}^N_+=\big\{\mathbf{x}\in\mathbb{R}^N:x_N>0\big\}$ shows that
+For the flat boundary, a more explicit expression in \cite{Hoff05} for the half-space $\mathbb{R}^N_+=\big\{\mathbf{x}\in\mathbb{R}^N:x_N>0\big\}$ shows that

 on $\partial\mathbb{R}^N_+=\big\{\mathbf{x}\in\mathbb{R}^N:x_N=0\big\}$, where $K$ is a positive smooth function, $\boldsymbol\omega$ is the vorticity matrix with $\omega^{j,k}=u^j_{x_k}-u^k_{x_j}$, and $\mathbf{n}=-\mathbf{e}_N$ is the unit outer normal vector.
 Without loss of generality, we take $\mu K\equiv1$ in this paper, which is equivalent to the boundary condition \eqref{a3}.